Code-the-Dream-School/python-200/lessons/09_cloud_AI/09_cloud_AI.md

  We will use the Cloud Shell to create the VM.
 We already set things up last week so we have a persistent shell, with a cloud drive mounted and created SSH keys for authentication.

 First we will set up some convenience variables to use in some of the remaining steps.
-You will need to replace some of them with your values (e.g., what location did you set up your resource group, etc).
+You will need to replace some of them with your values (e.g., replace `<yourname>` to your username like `jane_doe`).
 This is a useful pattern to use generally (for instance if you ever automate deployments or need to build up resources using scripts):

 <!-- I noticed that students should not use the same name for VMs, this will cause errors in VM creation and SSH connection, so I added some instructions for naming -->

-Now, you will need a unique name for your VM.
-The name of a VM should be unique accross a resource group, so we will use your name and `uuidgen` to create a unique name for your VM. `uuidgen` is a bash command to create unique string.
+You will need a unique name for your VM.
+The name of a VM should be unique accross a resource group, so we will use your name and `uuidgen` to create a unique name for your VM. `uuidgen` is a bash command to create unique string every time you run it so that you do not need to burn your brain for unique name each time you create something new.
 Here is an example of `uuidgen`

 ```bash
 ctd-$(uuidgen) # will generate a name like ctd-f47ac10b-58cc-4372-a567-0e02b2c3d479